 Five Benefits of Using Augmented Reality in Product Design

 If you spend any time looking out on the horizon for technologies that show real potential for positive impact, it's hard to find any more intriguing than augmented and virtual reality.
 The promise is mostly understood, but success in execution up to now has been limited.
 Killer use cases are still to be determined.
+Augmented reality design is one are that deserves the spotlight.

 Between the two, virtual reality (VR) has a broader foothold due to its head start and established presence in gaming and entertainment.
 The past couple of years have seen substantial gains in resolution, elimination of latency and in un-tethering of the augmented reality experience.
 Augmented reality (AR) is just getting started.
 It's a much more difficult proposition in terms of hardware and user experience.
 AR glasses or headset device challenges in the optical field of view, contrast, size, weight, battery life and a lack of effective ways to interact with holographic images have so far limited uptake of the technology and have dampened developer momentum.

-However, we believe the evolution is going to be rapid, and that AR technology is poised for significant breakthroughs in the coming years.
+However, we believe the evolution is going to be rapid, and that augmented reality technology is poised for significant breakthroughs in the coming years.
 Enterprise use cases are leading the way, as the hardware limitations are easily overcome.
 There is a great deal of opportunity in one particular area to use the AR application: product design and development.

 Through experimentation in our team at Radius Innovation & Development, we've already seen tangible examples of what AR brings to our creative process in rapid visualization, accelerating time-to-market and in adding new dimensions to the way we collaborate.
 With emerging technologies like additive manufacturing, a part can undergo 19 design iterations in the time it would take for one iteration using traditional development methods.
 Adding AR as a tool in the prototyping mix can seize even more potential.